 Papayas are soft and fleshy fruit that is easily present in any area.
 The nutrients found in papaya are thought to have a variety of health benefits.
 They help protect against numerous health conditions.

 Here are the amazing health benefits of Papaya:

 Age-related macular degeneration

-Zeaxanthin is an antioxidant found in papaya, filters out the harmful blue light rays.
+Zeaxanthin is an antioxidant found in papaya, which filters out harmful blue light rays.
 Papaya plays a protective role in eye health, and it may relieve macular degeneration.
-However, a higher intake of all fruits has been shown to lower the risk of and progression of age-related macular degeneration.
+However, a higher intake of all fruits has been shown to lower the risk of and progression of macular degeneration.

 The antioxidant beta-carotene, found in papayas, may lower the risk of cancer.
 According to a study published in the journal Cancer Epidemiology and Prevention Biomarkers, diets rich in the antioxidant beta-carotene may play a protective role against prostate cancer among younger men.

 A deficiency or Low intake of vitamin K has been associated with a higher risk of bone fracture.
 Adequate intake of vitamin K is important for better health, as it enhances calcium absorption and may lower urinary excretion of calcium, meaning there is more calcium in the body to strengthen bones.

 Research shows that people with type 1 diabetes who incorporate high-fiber diets have lower blood glucose levels.
 One small ripe papaya provides about 3 grams of dietary fiber.

 Papain, an enzyme that is present in papayas aids in digestion; in fact, it can also be used as a meat tenderizer.
 Papaya is high in fiber and water content, both of which help to relieve constipation and promote regularity and a healthy digestive tract.